 - The benefit to U.S. alone is in the range of $40 billion annually

-- The cost to American taxpayers for evacuation is currently about $1 million per mile of coastline to prepare for a hurricane landfall.
+- The cost to American taxpayers for evacuation is currently over $1 million per mile of coastline to prepare for a hurricane landfall.
 The average error associated with a 24-hr forecast of hurricane landfall position is currently about 65 miles

 - Economic losses associated with hurricanes have been estimated to be in the billions of dollars.
 Improved hurricane forecasts cannot prevent the hurricane from hitting the coastline, but they can reduce the forecast errors in predicting where the storm will make landfall and the intensity of the hurricane if it were to hit the coast